Saturday 3 August 2024

 But I somehow feel I do not belong.
 The thought of winter makes me shudder.
 Everything comes to me differently the way I see them and relate to them in Nigeria.
 Here, a home is just a place to sleep.
 There is no deep and intimate connection between history and memory, something you can remember from childhood, an uncle or neighbor who used to sit under the tree in-front of the house.
 There is no chatter of the children outside.
 There is a total absence of elements that constitute a home, roots that run deep into eons of legends and myths.

 My perception of things back in Nigeria is different from my relationship with things here in the US.
 And this proves more real during a visit to Nigeria.
 Living in two time zones, I worry and dwell over things in Nigeria, always picturing my people, what they are doing at a particular moment, where they are sitting and what they are saying.
-Quite unlike how I dwell much about events in Nigeria when I am in the US, I don’t think about events and life in the US with the similar passion and intensity while in Nigeria.
+Quite unlike how I dwell much about events in Nigeria when I am in the US, I don’t think about events and life in the US with similar passion and intensity while in Nigeria.

 Home is no more than a place to live, in which I can move houses at a drop of a hat.
 My existence is a collection of papers, two pieces of luggage and a backpack.
 This excludes neighbors, fond childhood memories, the neighborhood kids, the majlis, the small small Islamic cultures and everything that builds one’s formative experience, which jumpstarts me into the world of instability of belonging.